MileHacker Logo

 Airports & Airlines

-Ajaccio Napoleon Bonaparte Airport (AJA) is the main airport, on the outskirts of the city center, for convenient transfers.
+Ajaccio Napoleon Bonaparte Airport (AJA) is the main airport, right outside the city center, for convenient transfers.

 Carriers & Routes